Kresqle/rust-chess/README.md

 # chess-ai

-A terminal based Rust engine including an AI
+A terminal based Rust chess engine including an AI